Skip to main content

-History & Philosophy of Biology
+History & Philosophy of Biology and Medicine

 The Department of History and Philosophy of Science (HPS) is recognized as a world leader in general history and philosophy of science.
 The department also has excellent resources for graduate study in the philosophy and history of biology and medicine.